Skip to main content

 Industry Standards

-Below is a list of industry standards that may be used when developing program content for NYSED-approved CTE programs.
-These standards should be crosswalked during, not after, the development of program content.
-These standards will be identified in part 2, section D of the approval or re-approval application.
+Below is a list of industry standards that may be used when developing program content for a secondary NYSED-approved CTE program.
 This is a non-exhaustive list; there may be other appropriate standards that are not mentioned.
 Please note that technical assessment blueprints are not considered industry standards.

 All Career Cluster Areas